Holiday block leave travel ticketing begins for Soldiers in training

 |0

-This work, Holiday block leave travel ticketing begins for Soldiers in training [Image 2 of 2], by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Holiday block leave travel ticketing begins for Soldiers in training, by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT